tsalik/kostas-tsalikis.com/content/posts/branch-by-abstraction.md

 Of course, talk is cheap and a simple but non trivial example is worth a thousand words.
 Let's create a simple app which saves quotes and then lists them(named with an extra dose of imagination "QuotesApp").

 For QuotesApp we will use a MVP pattern.
 The Presenters will hold a QuotesRepository directly instead of UseCases and the QuotesRepository will have a QuotesDataSource for storing the quotes locally.
 In the role of our legacy library we will use SqlBrite2 and we will try to replace it gradually with the new Room library.
 The full code of the example is [here](https://github.com/tsalik/BranchByAbstractionExample).

+{{< gist tsalik a198ab7e39f45c2bf8f14dd904961e42 "QuotesDataSource.java" >}}

+{{< gist tsalik a198ab7e39f45c2bf8f14dd904961e42 "SqlBriteQuotesDataSource.java" >}}

+We will use the QuotesDataSource interface to introduce the abstraction needed for our BbA powered refactoring.
+In Java this would look something like below.
+We would make the abstraction implement the QuotesDataSource and then manually delegate all method calls to the old implementation.
+Then in our dependency injector we would wrap the Sqlite implementation with the new mixed data source.

+{{< gist tsalik a198ab7e39f45c2bf8f14dd904961e42 "MixedSqliBriteRoomDataSource.java" >}}

+## Excuse me, where is my Kotlin twist?

+In this example we only have two methods, but one can imagine a huge api with a hundred or more methods.
+Wouldn't it be tedious and error prone to manually delegate to the old implementation?
+So far, Kotlin has not shown up in the post, and now is the time to make its magical appearance.
+We could use the power of Kotlin's built in delegation and make the abstraction delegate by default to the old implementation:

+{{< gist tsalik a198ab7e39f45c2bf8f14dd904961e42 "MixedSqliteRoomDataSource.kt" >}}

+This is not only terse and concise, but also saves you from the errors that anyone can easily do during manual delegation.

+## Back to Refactoring

+Continuing with the refactoring, we would introduce the new implementation, and pass it as a second argument to our abstraction.
+Then finally, we would override only some of the methods in our abstraction to delegate to the new implementation.

+{{< gist tsalik a198ab7e39f45c2bf8f14dd904961e42 "MixedSqliBriteRoomDataSource2.kt" >}}

+This is much easier to push directly to the mainline, or if you're in favour of code reviews, make a short lived version control branch and open a pull request from there.

+As you add more and more methods in your new implementation, the old one and the abstraction will become obsolete, and finally you will be able to delete them.

+## Final Thoughts

+So far, BbA seems to be quite a sane way for making large-scale changes in your codebase.
+It may not be always easy to make the old and new implementations coexist, but all in all it seems to be worth the effort.
+What's more, we can use the power of Kotlin's delegation to quickly implement only a set of behaviours in order to provide a proof of concept, and the continue with the rest of the refactoring.

 [1]: https://paulhammant.com/2013/04/05/what-is-trunk-based-development/
 [2]: https://martinfowler.com/bliki/BranchByAbstraction.html